The information in this article applies to:

 How can I fix this?

 There are two ways to correct this problem.
-It is highly recommended that device drivers are re-installed after using either method.
+It is highly recommended that device drivers be re-installed after using either method.

 Simple Fix - M-Audio has created a utility that will remove the list of previously installed MIDI devices.
 Cakewalk does not make any claims to the reliability nor is it officially supported but our support team has found it useful in correcting this issue.
 You can download this utility here.